gutentags/gutentag/README.md

 The repetition creates a scope for each of its iterations.
-In that scope, the iteration object is accessible by a name constructed from the id of the iteration, plus "Iteration".
+In that scope, the iteration object is accessible by a name constructed from the id of the iteration, plus ":iteration".
 The iteration object has an `index` and a `value` property.

 ```js